jepstein-eagle/adaptable/packages/adaptable/readme/functions/updated-row-function.md

 The Updated Row([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `UpdatedRow`) Function provides a way to provide an entirely new Data Set to AdapTable based on user selection.

+The Updated Rows Function allows you to specify how rows will appear visually if / when the contents of one of the cells in the row changes.

+You are able to use the defaults (Up: Green, Down: Red, Neutral: Gray) or select your own colours.

+You can also choose whether the Grid will 'jump' to the selected row.

+Warning
+At present there is no 'flashing' for updated rows, meaning that changed rows will remain with their Updated Row colours until they are explicitly cleared.
+This can be done either through the Context Menu (for a single row) or via the Column Menu (for all rows).

 ## UI Elements
 To Do